Potential-Barrier Affinity Effect in Solid Systems: Discussion

 \section{Discussion}

-In summary, we theoretically reveal a universal yet counterintuitive PBA effect by solving the Schr\"odinger eqution of one-dimensional crystal potential.
-The PBA effect is characterized by significant electron accumulation within the interatomic region, arising from the smooth connection of wavefunctions between short-wavelength components in atomic region and long-wavelength components across the intetaromic region, amplifying the latter and producing electron accumulation there.
-We demonstrate that PBA effect becomes most pronounced as the electron energy approaches the barrier maximum and fundamentally governs the resulting electron density distribution in condensed matter, thereby dictating their microstructures and properties.
-This theory overturns the traditional belief that the formation of IAEs strictly requires potential well constraints or multicentered bonds, and it serves as the fundamental mechanism underlying the formation of conventional chemical bonds, as well as the excited-state electron density distribution.
+In summary, we theoretically reveal a universal PBA effect by solving the Schr\"odinger equation of a one-dimensional crystal potential.
+The PBA effect is characterized by significant electron accumulation within the interatomic region, arising from the smooth connection of wavefunctions between short-wavelength components in the atomic region and long-wavelength components across the interatomic region, amplifying the latter and producing electron accumulation there.
+We demonstrate that the PBA effect becomes most pronounced as the electron energy approaches the barrier maximum and fundamentally governs the resulting electron density distribution in condensed matter, thereby dictating their microstructures and properties.
+From the PBA effect, we derive the necessary conditions for the existence of electrides: (i) the Fermi level lies above the maximum of the effective potential barrier; (ii) the barrier maximum is located in a spatially open region far from nuclei; and (iii) an appreciable density of occupied states exists between the Fermi level and the barrier maximum.
+Such conditions provide a physically transparent guideline for the discovery of an electride.
+Furthermore, this theory overturns the traditional belief that the formation of IAEs strictly requires potential well constraints or multicentered bonding, and it serves as the fundamental mechanism underlying the formation of conventional solid bonding, defect states, and excited-state electron density distribution.
 This unexpected discovery represents a fundamental paradigm shift in understanding electron behavior in materials, providing a universal theoretical foundation for the microscopic design of specific material properties.